How you Learn

 Veterinary applicants are no longer asked to take the Biomedical Admissions Test (BMAT).

 We seek applicants with strong scientific and clinical potential, as evidenced by performance in science/maths subjects at school, and in the University’s admissions assessments, as well as an ability to discuss any veterinary work experience they have seen.
-Indeed, if you are doing well in science/maths at school, then you may find that Cambridge is the veterinary course on which you have the highest chance of gaining a place.

 Applicants whose on-paper information suggests that they might be successful will be called for interview – usually in early December.
 Applicants will have two interviews on the same day.
 These will focus on candidates’ aptitude in science/maths subjects, as well as discussion of any work experience.
 While we will ask about clinical cases you have seen, or any additional reading in science, maths or Veterinary Medicine, we will not expect you to know any detailed information normally taught as part of a university veterinary course.